raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 ~~~
 {: title="Client/Delivery Service communication with fanout" }

-In the federated case, messages to a guest Delivery Service can be proxied
-via the sender's own Delivery Service.

 ## Supported operations

-The MIMI DS protocol supports a variety of operations that allow clients to
+The MIMI DS protocol allows guest clients to request a variety of operations for
-manage group membership, join groups, or send messages.
+example to manage group membership, join groups, or send messages.

-TODO: Some of these operations are decidedly client-server and not particularly
-relevant in the federated setting (e.g. user registration, upload of
-KeyPackages, etc.).
-Do we still want them here?

-FS operations:

  * Group creation/deletion
  * Join a group from a Welcome message as a new member
  * Join a group through an External Commit message as a new member
-   or client of an existing member
+   or client of an existing member (e.g. Resync a client after state loss)
  * Adding and removing users to/from a group
  * Adding and removing clients to/from a member of the group
  * Client updates (MLS leaf updates)
- * Resync a client with a group in case of state loss
  * Sending application messages

-QS operations:

- * Upload of KeyPackages
  * Download of KeyPackages
- * Enqueueing of a message fanned out from a local or a remote FS
+ * Enqueueing of a message fanned out from remote DS
- * Retrieval of previously enqueued messages

-AS operations:

- * User registration/deletion
- * Client addition/removal
- * Discovery of users, their clients and the associated authentication key
+ * Discovery of users and their clients
-   material
- * Upload of connection-specific KeyPackages
  * Download of connection-specific KeyPackages

 ## Client removals induced by the Delivery Service

- The Delivery Service can remove clients from a group by issuing remove
+Independent of client requests, the Delivery Service itself can remove clients
- proposals in the following cases:
+from a group by issuing remove proposals in the following cases:

 * A user has removed a client from its account
 * A user has been deleted
 * The client is removed from the group because it has been inactive for too
   long

 ## Serialization format

-This document uses the presentation language and encoding format defined in RFC
+MLS messages use the presentation language and encoding format defined in
-8446 (TODO: Link) with the extensions defined in the MLS protocol specification.
+{{!RFC8446}} with the extensions defined in the MLS protocol specification.
+The
+MIMI DS protocol uses the same serialization format, as both clients and DS
+already have to support it to process MLS messages.

-The bytes strings resulting from serialization in this format are unambiguous
+Octet strings resulting from serialization in this format are unambiguous and
-and require not further canonicalization.
+require no further canonicalization.

 ## Framing and processing overview

-TODO: We're mixing framing and message processing slightly here, which makes
-sense from a presentational standpoint.
-Later, we go into more detail w.r.t. to
-processing and especially authentication.
+### Client to server requests

-All DSRequest messages consist of a MIMI DS specific protocol wrapper called
+All client to server requests consist of a MIMI DS specific protocol wrapper
-DSMessage.
-DSMessage contains the MIMI DS protocol version, a body with
+called DSRequst.
+DSRequest contains the MIMI DS protocol version, a body with
 operation-specific data, as well as authentication information.

 ~~~
 enum {
-  ds_create_group(0),
-  ds_delete_group(1),
+  ds_request_group_id(0),
+  ds_create_group(1),
+  ds_delete_group(2),
   ...
 } DSRequestType;

 struct {
   DSRequestType request_type;
   select (DSRequestBody.request_type) {
-    case fs_create_group:
-      CreateGroupRequest create_group_request;
-    case fs_delete_group:
+    case ds_delete_group:
       DeleteGroupRequest delete_group_request;
     ...
   }